mnbroatch/react-dialogue-tree/README.md

 # Command Result

-Generic commands in your story will
+Generic commands in your story will call the handleCommand function with an object like this:

 ```javascript
 {